Anti-austerity movement in Greece: December

-On 6 December, to mark an anniversary of the death of Alexandros Grigoropoulos, thousands of people marched on the Parliament building, throwing Molotov Cocktails at the police, who responded with tear gas.
+On 6 December, to mark an anniversary of the death of Alexandros Grigoropoulos, thousands of people marched on the Parliament building, throwing Molotov cocktails at the police, who responded with tear gas.

 2012 protests

 On 12 February, as many as 500,000 protesters gathered in Athens outside the Parliament House to voice opposition to Lucas Papademos' caretaker cabinet's austerity measures which were being debated in Parliament.
-The passing of the austerity measures is a precondition for the next €130 billion lending package from the European Union and the International Monetary Fund to the Greek government, without which the country would face sovereign default by 20 March.
+The passing of the austerity measures is a precondition for the next €130 billion lending package from the European Commission and the International Monetary Fund to the Greek government, without which the country would face sovereign default by 20 March.
 Police used large amounts of tear gas and flash grenades, while protesters hurled stones and Molotov cocktails.
 In total 45 buildings were set ablaze and 25 protesters and 40 officers were injured.
 The protests had been preceded by a 24-hour nationwide general strike on 7 February, when the two largest labour unions in Greece said the proposed measures would "drive Greek society to despair."

 Speaking to members of Parliament, Papademos called for calm and urged members to pass the plan while asserting that violence and vandalism had no place in democracy.
 He also stated to the lawmakers that if the majority of them chose to vote against the austerity measures there would be several onerous consequences, including that the government would not be able to pay the salaries of its employees.
 On 13 February, the Greek Parliament subsequently approved this latest round of austerity measures by a vote of 199 to 74.
 On 20 March, the government finally announced they have defaulted and rejected another package from Brussels Bailout and are starting to reform the system.
 On 5 April, people once again demonstrated against the government after a pensioner named Dimitris Christoulas committed suicide by shooting himself, refusing to share the fate of those people who have had to search for food in garbage.

 On 18 October 2012 another demonstration against austerity measures was held.
 During the demonstration, clashes broke out and a man died of heart attack outside the parliament.